alijatoi/Digital-Certificate-Using-Python/README.md

 #### Instructions

-#### You must a certificate image in jpg format saved in the same code directory folder.
-#### Create a list.csv files to insert all the names in the list file which you want to be inserted in the ceritificate.
+#### insert all the names in the list file which you want to be printed in the ceritificate.
-#### Create a folder Named " pictures" , Where Certificates will be saved.
+#### if you are changing the certificate image, change the xy cordinates according to your certificate image location of name position

-Run the Code and you are ready to go.
+Run the Code and you are good to go